prichard26/Project_Distributed/README.md

 1. **Centralized Strategy**: A supervisor assigns tasks to robots.
 2. **Distributed Strategy**: Robots autonomously bid and organize task allocation.

-For each method, the project incorporates a **three-step task planning** approach to optimize task scheduling.
+For each method, the project also incorporates a **three-step task planning** approach to optimize task scheduling.

 ---